rafaelspereira1/Svelte-Electron/README.md

 # Svelte-Electron

 Cleanly combines svelte, vite and electron.

+Work in progress.